thecoshman/http/http.md

     "cd -L"ing to the requested path (subject to -s and -r), then "tar -c * .*" (so symbolic links are never followed, for example).

+    If a file or directory fails to open, it is skipped and does not abort archiving.

     ZIPs only include regular files, directories, and symbolic links.
     Files that would be encoded if requesting them directly will be DEFLATEd (subject to -e).